Chemnitz football club condemns racism among own fans | DW | 25.08.2019

 During the game, CFC fans also hung out a banner reading "We won't let ourselves be blackmailed!"

-According to the club statement, fans called CFC sporting director Thomas Sobotzik a "Jewish pig" and chanted "at least Daniel Frahn is not a negro."
+According to the club's statement, fans called CFC sporting director Thomas Sobotzik a "Jewish pig" and chanted "At least Daniel Frahn is not a negro."
 Sobotzik sacked Frahn, the team captain, earlier this month after he repeatedly showed support for the local far-right hooligan group.

 The fans' chants "cannot have any acceptance in our society," the club's statement said, before adding that CFC was considering legal action against the fans.